QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 * If you don't meet these requirements, the `Docker Toolbox for Windows <https://docs.docker.com/toolbox/toolbox_install_windows/>`_ may help

-To verify that there are no obvious errors in the installation, open a terminal (macOS/Linux) or Powershell/Git Bash (Windows) and run
+To verify that there are no obvious errors in the installation, open a terminal (macOS/Linux) or Powershell (Windows) and run

 .. code-block:: none